 How often should I book private training?

-Most clients prefer sessions every two weeks.
+Ideally, sessions are on a recurring schedule every two-three weeks.
 This provides enough time in between sessions to practice but still keeps up with a consistent schedule.
 Since every situation is different, weekly sessions or monthly sessions may be more appropriate.
 The flexibility of private training allows for many different options to best fit the needs of each client.

-Please contact Kelsey with any questions, comments, or concerns!
+Please contact us with any questions, comments, or concerns!
 Congratulations on helping your pup become Pawsitively Trained!